realmbgl/kudo-tutorial/README.md

   * steps have 1 or more tasks
 #### framework-instance

-### excersise 1: parameters, templates, tasks, and plans in action
+### exercise 1: parameters, templates, tasks, and plans in action
 * getting a 1st intuitive understanding of the framework implementation spec concepts

-### excersise 2: a stateful service
+### exercise 2: a stateful service
 * using a stateful set template
 * showcasing persistent volumes
 * update plan, showing scaling

-### excersise 3: upgrade plans
+### exercise 3: upgrade plans
 * showing that upgrade req special consideration for example in the es case not to panic

-### excersise 4: custom plans
+### exercise 4: custom plans
 * eg for backup and restore

-### excersise 5: controlled parameter updates
+### exercise 5: controlled parameter updates